Celâl Bayar: War of Independence

-Following the Armistice of Mudros, which ended World War I for the Ottomans, he was tried and acquitted as a war criminal at the İzmir Martial Law Court.
-However, when the allied powers continued advancing into Ottoman territory despite the armistice, various nationalist organizations known as Defence of National Rights Associations started to be founded.
-Bayar created the Association for the Cancellation of İzmir's Annexation (İzmir Redd-i İlhak Cemiyeti) and the Association for the Defence of Ottoman İzmir (İzmir Müdâfaa-i Hukuku Osmaniye Cemiyeti).
-Bayar fled into the mountains after hearing rumors of an impending allied occupation of İzmir and finding out his name was on an arrest list from the Freedom and Accord government in Constantinople.
+Following the Armistice of Mudros, which ended World War I for Turkey, he was tried and acquitted as a war criminal at the İzmir Martial Law Court.
+However, when the allied powers continued advancing into Ottoman territory despite the armistice, various nationalist organizations known as Defence of National Rights Associations were founded.
+Bayar established the Association for the Cancellation of İzmir's Annexation (İzmir Redd-i İlhak Cemiyeti) and the Association for the Defence of Ottoman İzmir (İzmir Müdâfaa-i Hukuku Osmaniye Cemiyeti).
+Bayar fled into the mountains after hearing rumors of an impending allied occupation of İzmir and finding out his name was on an arrest list from İstanbul.
 Once İzmir was occupied, he cooperated with the national resistance fighters in the Söke region.
 On the side of the resistance, he participated in the Battle of Aydın against the Greeks.
 With the decision of the Balıkesir Congress, he was appointed to the command of the Akhisar front regiment.

 Bayar was elected to the Ottoman Parliament as deputy of Saruhan (today Manisa) in the 1919 election, where he gave speeches denouncing the palace's indifference to allied occupation.
 Following the occupation of Constantinople, he fled to Ankara to join Mustafa Kemal (Atatürk) Pasha and the Turkish Independence Movement.
 While on the road the Anzavur rebellion threatened Bursa, so Mustafa Kemal asked Bayar to stay in Bursa to fend the rebels off.
 He was briefly a member of the Green Army Organization and the Turkish Communist Party, a foax communist party set up by Mustafa Kemal to counter the influence of the Communist Party of Turkey.

 He became the deputy of Bursa in the newly established Grand National Assembly of Turkey.
-The same year, he served as deputy minister of the economy and ın 1921 he was appointed as the minister of the economy.
+The same year, he served as deputy minister of the economy and in 1921 he was appointed as the minister of the economy.
 He led the negotiation commission during Çerkes Ethem's uprising.
 In 1922, Bayar was a member of the Turkish delegation during the Lausanne Peace Conference as an advisor to İsmet İnönü.